 - Effective online content distribution strategies

-Co-Founder of the Boris Nemtsov Foundation for Freedom, journalist, Director of the Boris Nemtsov Summer School.
+Co-Founder of the Boris Nemtsov Fund for Freedom, journalist, director of the Summer School of Journalism.

-Co-Founder of the Boris Nemtsov Foundation for Freedom, journalist, editor at DW.
+Co-Founder of the Boris Nemtsov Fund for Freedom, journalist, editor at Deutsche Welle.

 Co-director of the Nemtsov Center for Russian Studies, Slavist at the Philosophy Department of Karlov University.